Tropical Storm Peipah (2025): Preparations

 In Japan, a heavy rain warning was issued by the JMA, urging residents to remain vigilant due to the increased risk of landslides and flooding.
 In response to the approaching storm, the West Nippon Expressway Company announced the closure of several road sections, particularly along the Higashikyushu Expressway.
-Railway operators from East Japan Railway Company have announced delays, suspensions, and cancellations as the storm affected its service.
+Railway operators from thrEast Japan Railway Company have announced delays, suspensions, and cancellations as the storm affected its service.

 Meanwhile, local fishermen secured their vessels and implemented safety measures in preparation for the storm.
 In Miyazaki Prefecture, authorities issued a tornado advisory, warning of a heightened risk of tornado activity associated with the storm's outer bands.
 The government ordered 660,000 people to evacuate.
 Operations of the Tokaido Shinkansen bullet-train service were partly suspended.

 Impact

 Japan

 Widespread heavy rainfall was recorded across the southern regions of Japan as the system advanced northward.
 On the morning of September 4, JMA recorded a rainfall total of 147 mm in parts of Miyazaki Prefecture.
 The island of Tanegashima also experienced significant rainfall, with measurements reaching 32 mm.
 Asahi had more than 100 mm of downpour, flooding roads in the city.
 16,000 houses in the cities of Matsuyama and Ōzu lost power because of the damage of a transformer.
 Lightning damaged agricultural greenhouses.
 40 houses have been recorded as completely destroyed while damage was confirmed in four municipalities in Shizuoka Prefecture including in Kakegawa and Yaizu cities.
 30 people were deemed injured because of the storm.
-In Makinohara, a powerful JEF3 tornado, produced by the outer bands of Peipah, tore through the city.
+In Makinohara, a powerful EF3 tornado, produced by the outer bands of Peipah, tore through the city.
 Several homes and businesses received moderate to major damage and vehicles were overturned, with multiple people being injured.
 The tornado was assessed to have a maximum estimated wind gust of 270 km/h, making the tornado one of the strongest in Japan on record.
 At least 89 people were injured and one man was killed as his car was overturned by the tornado.
 Additionally, a JEF2 tornado affected the city of Kakegawa.
 Multiple landslides were recorded from the storm; five houses were flooded.

 During the storm's movement, the regions of Kantō, Kōshin, and Tōkai had also experienced travel problems, and major travel issues due to the storm.
-Confusion affected the Tōkaidō Shinkansen, and travel options like local trains and bus services in Central and East Japan have experienced late operations, especially the areas that are close to the center of the storm.
+Confusion affected the Tōkaidō Shinkansen, and travel options like local trains and bus services in Central and East Japan experienced late operations, especially the areas that are close to the center of the storm.
 Tokyo's two major airports, Narita and Haneda, delayed and canceled all their flights as rain continued to sweep over the region.